vizuh/floaty-button/WORDPRESS_PLUGIN_GUIDELINES.md

 ### Internationalization (i18n)

-- Wrap all user-facing strings in translation functions with the `floaty-button` text domain.
+- Wrap all user-facing strings in translation functions with the `floaty-button-main` text domain.
 - Load the text domain on init using `load_plugin_textdomain()`.
 - Escape translated output as usual (`esc_html__()`, `esc_attr__()`).